 Bi/BE 129.
 The Biology and Treatment of Cancer.
 9 units (3-0-6); second term.
 The first part of the course will concern the basic biology of cancer, covering oncogenes, tumor suppressors, tumor cell biology, metastasis, tumor angiogenesis, and other topics.
 The second part will concern newer information on cancer genetics and other topics, taught from the primary research literature.
 The last part of the course will concern treatments, including chemotherapy, anti-angiogenic therapy, and immunotherapy.
 Textbook: The Biology of Cancer, 2nd edition, by Robert Weinberg.
-Instructor: Zinn.
-Given in alternate years; not offered 2017–18.
+Instructors: Zinn, Campbell.
+Given in alternate years; offered 2018–19.

 CNS/Psy/Bi 131.
 The Psychology of Learning and Motivation.
 9 units (3-0-6).
 For course description, see Computation and Neural Systems.